Javron-les-Chapelles

 Javron-les-Chapelles (/fr/) is a commune in the Mayenne department in north-western France.
 It was created in 1973 by the merger of two former communes: Javron and Les Chapelles.

+Geography

+The commune is made up of the following collection of villages and hamlets, Les Chapelles, Chevrigny, La Hussonnière, Javron, Javron-les-Chapelles, L'Écarderie, La Laire, Chattemoue and La Couasnière.